• Skip to primary navigation

 • Building an Arbour

-Garden arbours - how to build - How to build a timber arbour; designing, locating and detailed instructions for building a wooden arbour including making the frame, fixing the frame, cladding the frame and fixing the roof
+Garden arbours - how to build - How to build a timber arbour; Building a wooden arbour in your garden including fixing and making the frame, cladding it and fixing the roof

 • Green house maintenance

-Greenhouse maintenance - How to maintain a greenhouse or conservatory and make essential repairs to extend the life of your greenhouse
+Greenhouse maintenance - How to maintain and clean your greenhouse and make essential repairs to extend the life of your greenhouse and keep it in top shape

 • Garden Hot Tubs and Spas

-Hot tubs and spas - In this project we take a look at installing a hot tub or spa in your garden, including the different types of spa’s, hot tubs, pools and steam rooms, what base you should lay your tub on and what benefits they can have to your health
+Hot tubs and spas - In this project we take a look at how to install a hot tub or spa in your garden, covering everything you need to know

 • Building a rockery